redhat-sa-brazil/jdv-opendata/README.md

 	<p align="center"><img src="/files/png/14.png?raw=true"></p>

 ## Database connection
-If you are using Openshift via a Virtual Machine, you need to create a port-forward in order to access your service:
+You can use a port-forward in order to access your service:
 ```
 oc get pods
-oc port-forward <JDV-OPENDATA-POD-NAME> 41000:31000 &
+oc port-forward <JDV-OPENDATA-POD-NAME> 41000:31000
 ```
+Use teiidUser/redhat@123 to connect do JBoss Data Virtualization.
 <p align="center"><img src="/files/png/15.png?raw=true"></p>